apache/metron/metron-interface/metron-rest/README.md

     * 404 - The ParserExtensionConfig is missing

 ### `DELETE /api/v1/ext/parsers/{name}`
-  * Description: Uninstalls a Parser Extension and all parsers from the system
+  * Description: Uninstalls a Parser Extension and all parsers from the system, does not remove kafka topics or topologies
   * Input:
     * name - the name of the Parser Extension
   * Returns: